Brunswick troops in the American Revolutionary War: Original organization in 1776

-The field regiments Prinz Friedrich and Riedesel and the Grenadier Battalion were raised from five musketeer companies and two grenadier companies from the regular regiment Prinz Friederich.
-The field regiments Rhetz and Specht came from five companies of the regular Regiment Rhetz as well from two companies from the Prinz Friedrich Regiment that had not already been used to raise the Prinz Friederich and Riedesel field regiments.
-The Light Infantry Battalion was created through drafts from the Life Regiment and from the companies of the Prinz Friedrich Regiment that remained at home.
+The Prince Friedrich and Riedesel Musketeer Regiments and grenadier battalion were raised from five line infantry and two grenadier companies from the regular Prince Friedrich's Regiment.
+The von Rhetz and Specht Regiments came from five companies of the regular Von Rhetz Regiment as well from two companies from the regular Prince Friedrich's Regiment that had not already been used to raise the Prince Friederich and Riedesel field regiments.
+The Light Infantry Battalion was created through drafts from the Life Regiment and from the companies of Prince Friedrich's Regiment that remained at home.
 Its Jäger-company was to be raised from scratch, however, and was recruited from crack shots and woodsmen, mostly sons of state game keepers.
 Each regular company was divided in two, thus creating 28 field companies.
-The regular Dragoon Regiment Prinz Ludwig marched off in its entirety, although ten new dragoons had to be enlisted in each squadron.
-In this way 2,011 already serving NCO's and men were raised for the Brunswick Corps.
+The regular Prince Ludwig'z Dragoon Regiment marched off in its entirety, although ten new dragoons had to be enlisted in each squadron.
+In this way 2,011 already serving enlisted soldiers were raised for the Brunswick Corps.
 Landeskinder (Brunswick natives) in the field regiments were as far as possible exchanged for soldiers enlisted outside the principality who served in the units that remained at home.
 To reach the stipulated strength of the Corps, another 2071 soldiers, servants and other support staff were recruited.
-At home, only the Life Regiment and the Artillery Battalion remained as regular units; the remaining companies of the Prinz Friedrich Regiment would reinforce the Land Regiment until the contingent in British service returned.
+At home, only the Life Regiment and the Artillery Battalion remained as regular units; the remaining companies of Prince Friedrich's Regiment would reinforce the Land Regiment until the contingent in British service returned.
 Each field company would have four officers, a captain, a first lieutenant, a second lieutenant and an ensign.
 They were to be recruited from the regular regiments, with the exception of the Life Regiments.
 If necessary, retired officers could be used.

 Reorganization in Canada 1777

 Trois-Rivières at the second half of the 18th century.

-In the spring of 1777, as a preparation for the Saratoga campaign, a command for garrison duties that would remain in the winter quarters at Trois-Rivières, was created by detaching a company from each of regiments Prinz Ludwig, Prinz Friedrich, Riedesel, Specht, von Rhetz and the Hesse-Hanau Regiment Erbprinz and from the battalions von Breymann and von Barner.
+In the spring of 1777, as a preparation for the Saratoga campaign, a command for garrison duties that would remain in the winter quarters at Trois-Rivières, was created by detaching a company from each of regiments Prince Ludwig, Prince Friedrich, Riedesel, Specht, von Rhetz and the Hesse-Hanau Regiment Erbprinz and from the battalions von Breymann and von Barner.
 The "Canadian Command" contained 19 officers, 48 nco's and 600 private soldiers, under the command of Lieutenant Colonel von Ehrenkrook.

 Reorganization in Canada 1778

-After the surrender at Saratoga in the fall of 1777 Ehrenkrook's Command and Regiment Prinz Friedrich, which had been left as garrison at Fort Ticonderoga with the British 53rd Foot, were the only Brunswick units that remained effective.
-It was determined that Prinz Friederich would be made complete through 450 new recruits that arrived from Germany, and that a new battalion under the command of Lieutenant Colonel von Ehrenkrook would be formed from the infantry and dragoons that had remained in Canada.
+After the surrender at Saratoga in the fall of 1777 Ehrenkrook's Command and Prince Friedrich's Regiment, which had been left as garrison at Fort Ticonderoga with the British 53rd Foot, were the only Brunswick units that remained effective.
+It was determined that Prince's Friedrich's Regiment would be made complete through 450 new recruits that arrived from Germany, and that a new battalion under the command of Lieutenant-colonel von Ehrenkrook would be formed from the infantry and dragoons that had remained in Canada.
 The remaining old soldiers and new arrivals would be used to re-form the light battalion under Lieutenant Colonel von Barner.